samwrigley/continuous-integration/README.md

     ci
 ```

-4. To create and provision your Continuous Integration server on DigitalOcean, simply run the `server.sh` script inside the `ci` container:
+4. To create and provision your Continuous Integration server on DigitalOcean, simply run the `server.sh` script inside the `ci` container.
+Please note that the `server.sh` script only need to be run once, although no harm will come from running it multiple times.

 ```sh
 docker exec -it ci /bin/sh server.sh
 ```

-Once the script has finished running, your Continuous Integration server is up and running at the IP address listed at the end of the output 🚀:
+Once the script has finished running, your Continuous Integration server is up and running at the IP address listed in the output 🚀:

 ```sh
 ip = xxx.xxx.xxx.xxx
 ```

-Please note that the `server.sh` script only need to be run once, although no harm will come from running it multiple times.
+Jenkins is now up and running on your server at `<server-ip>:8080`.
+Before Jenkins is ready to use, you'll need to complete the 'Getting Started' steps.
+Simply follow the instructions at `<server-ip>:8080` to finish the set up process.
+Once completed, you can continue to access Jenkins from the same URL: `<server-ip>:8080`